Villa's Watkins makes Arsenal suffer once again

 ARSENAL DETERMINED

-Unai Emery's Villa arrived knowing a repeat of late year's win would put them fourth, but Arsenal looked determined to keep hanging on to Liverpool's coat tails.
+Unai Emery's Villa arrived knowing a repeat of last year's win would put them fourth, but Arsenal looked determined to keep hanging on to Liverpool's coat tails.

 Leandro Trossard was the catalyst for Arsenal and he created both goals in almost identical fashion.